franknmungai/react-hackathon/docs/11-socket.io-server.md

 We also add this player to the game `socket.join(gameID)`.
 (In _socket.io_ terms, it's called a _room_)

 We emit a `welcome` event to this socket/connection through `socket.emit()` and provide a `message` and the `opponent` for this player.
-The opponent might be _null_ of this socket is the first player.
+The opponent might be _null_ if this socket is the first player.

 Next, we emit the `opponentJoin` event to the other player in the game, `socket.broadcast.to(player.gameID)` (in case one had joined before), and send them their opponent data.
 `socket.broadcast` sends an event to the other connected sockets/clients in the same game/room.